Edinburgh-Genome-Foundry/sequenticon/README.rst

 License = MIT
 --------------

-This project is an open-source software originally written at the `Edinburgh Genome Foundry <http://genomefoundry.org>`_ by `Zulko <https://github.com/Zulko>`_ and `released on Github <https://github.com/Edinburgh-Genome-Foundry/sequenticon>`_ under the MIT licence (¢ Edinburg Genome Foundry).
+This project is an open-source software originally written at the `Edinburgh Genome Foundry <http://genomefoundry.org>`_ by `Zulko <https://github.com/Zulko>`_ and `released on Github <https://github.com/Edinburgh-Genome-Foundry/sequenticon>`_ under the MIT license (Copyright 2018 Edinburgh Genome Foundry).

-Everyone is welcome to contribute !
+Everyone is welcome to contribute!

 More biology software
 ---------------------